blegal/Fast_LDPC_decoder_for_x86/README.md

 Source code compilation:
 ########################

+UNTIL NOW, THIS CODE WAS COMPILED ONLY MACOS WITH INTEL COMPILER (ICC).
+IF YOU GET ISSUES ON OTHER PLATEFORMS, PLEASE CONTACT ME THROUGH THE FORUM OR BY E-MAIL (bertrand.legal@ims-bordeaux.fr)

 In order to compile the LDPC decoders, just open a terminal and go in the "bin" directory.